Lisa Kleypas

 The reader take

 Devil in Winter.
 Just read it.
 It doesn't matter if you haven't read the first two Wallflowers books.
-Sebastian St. Vincent's transformation from irredeemable rake to devoted husband is the single best character arc in historical romance.
+Sebastian St. Vincent's journey from irredeemable rake to devoted husband is the single best character arc in historical romance.
 Kleypas earns every moment of that redemption.

 Book recommendations